-- Compile all required licenses and certifications in one location. - Take photos (front and back) of certification cards and licenses for simple reference. - Record all expiration dates and store with ease. - Choose when you want to be reminded of your approaching expiration dates. - Send all license or certification information directly to your email after exporting from the app.
-Outle access to accilute rists for a pline access for a contract of the second se - Quick access to easily register for online certification and recertification courses.
+- Compile all required licenses and certifications in one location. - Take photos (front and back) of certification cards and licenses for simple reference. - Record all expiration dates and store with ease. - Choose when you want to be reminded of your approaching expiration dates. - Send all license or certification information directly to your email after exporting from the app. - Quick access to easily register for online certification and recertification courses.